 - Applying for a Green Card While Inside the U.S./Form I-485 Adjustment of Status – If you are in the U.S. in a nonimmigrant status, then you can apply for permanent residency by filing Form I-485 (Adjustment of Status) with USCIS.
 This can be done concurrently with submission of the Form I-140, while the Form I-140 is pending or after it is approved.
 The Form I-485 is the primary form for Adjustment of Status but the application requires many other supporting forms and documents.
 Processing times for Adjustment of Status vary and heavily depend on the type of application as well as the birth country of the applicant, but most applicants receive their green cards within eight (8) to 24 months of submission of the Form I-485.
 The process for faculty born in mainland China and/or India can take several years.

 - Applying for a Green Card from Outside the U.S./Consular Processing – In some cases it may be faster for faculty to exit the U.S. and apply for permanent residency at the U.S. embassy or consulate in the home country.
 This can be expensive, complex and inconvenient, but it may be faster.
 Faculty interested in this option should consult with an experienced immigration attorney.

 - Re-advertisement - On rare occasion, a department may already employ an international professional or faculty member and because of certain “Green Card” requirements, may need to “re-advertise” the position.
-In this event, the proper administrative official should contact Academic Employment Services for further guidance to ensure adherence to immigration laws and standards for this unique process.
+In this event, the proper administrative official should contact Risk Management for further guidance to ensure adherence to immigration laws and standards for this unique process.